 6. There is a big blow if you stop paying your premiums.

 With whole life insurance, stopping to pay your premiums comes with a huge penalty.
 If you do, the policy is going to lapse, and you will have to withdraw the cash value.
 By so doing, you will be taxed for this action.
 And if your policy had not lasted for long, you will be left with negative returns.

 Whole life insurance has a lot of fees that are never disclosed to the policyholders.
 These include a commission to salespeople, insurance costs and administrative fees.

 Read more: Infinite Banking Concept – How to Borrow Cash from Own Your Life Insurance Policy

 Term life insurance policy is the best alternative to whole life insurance.
 This type of life insurance policy ends after a specified amount of time.
 And because it is cheaper as compared to whole life, you can buy a lot more coverage for the same amount of money.

-This, therefore, means you can use the rest of the money in other forms of investment.
 Also, term life easy to understand and is not complex like the whole life.
 In essence, term life insurance is pure protection with no accumulation of cash.

 With Term Life Insurance You Can Leave Your Family $1M

 While we don't all have trust funds waiting for us, there is still a way to set up your loved ones with up to $1 million in life insurance — and you don't even need to be rich.